Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 Multi‑user co‑listening on the same LAN with synchronized **event‑based** starts (no clocks).
 Server hosts files and state;
-clients download full files, cache locally, and play in lockstep at barrier releases.
+clients on Android phones download full files, cache locally, and play in lockstep at barrier releases.
 Anyone can control; race conditions prevented via **eventCount**.